Stirling-Tools/Stirling-PDF/CONTRIBUTING.md

 Please make sure your Pull Request adheres to the following guidelines:

 - Use the PR template provided.
-- Keep your Pull Request title succinct, detailed and to the point.
+- Keep your Pull Request title succinct, detailed, and to the point.
 - Keep commits atomic.
 One commit should contain one change.
 If you want to make multiple changes, submit multiple Pull Requests.
-- Commits should be clear, concise and easy to understand.
+- Commits should be clear, concise, and easy to understand.
 - References to the Issue number in the Pull Request and/or Commit message.

 ## Translations